 We’re currently living in the age of digital audio, and in-the-box mixing within a digital audio workstation is commonplace.
 Plugins are, therefore, invaluable assets for the modern audio engineer.

 Noise reduction software is an invaluable tool for reducing and eliminating unwanted noise from our audio signals.
-In this article, we’ll take a look at what I consider to be the 7 best noise reduction plugins on the market today.
+In this article, we’ll look at what I consider to be the 7 best noise reduction plugins on the market today.

 The top 7 best noise reduction plugins for digital audio workstations are: